RedHatInsights/insights-upload/README.md

     WINDOWS
     cd .\docker
     .\startup.ps1

+This will stand up the full stack as well as initialize the topics in the message queue that are necessary for testing.
+The Kiel library does not automatically create topics in the MQ when they do not exist, so created them is critical.

 Upload a file to test to see if the system is working properly.
 Any file will work in testing as long as the `type` field is set properly.
 Use the `README.md`